Nordstrom's Winter Sale Is Still On! Save Up to 40% on Top Brands

-The Nordstrom Winter Sale Is Still On!
-Shop Our Stylish Picks from Marc Jacobs, Anthropologie and More
+Yes, The Nordstrom Winter Sale Is Still On!
+Shop Our Stylish Picks

 It's a winter miracle: the Nordstrom Winter Sale is still -- yes, still! -- on.
 If you need us, we'll be camped out at Nordstrom.com.